Reported speech English grammar

 Conclusion Reported speech English grammar

-Reported speech is a very useful in conversation.
+Reported speech is very useful in conversation.
 Do you have a way to use this English grammar?
 Write your sentence in the comment section.

 Review the grammar by watching the video below and strengthen your English listening skills.